Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Domain-decoupled Physics-informed Neural Networks for Surrogate Modelling

 \subsection{Experiment 2: Model validation and PINN verification}

 To validate the first-principles model, denoted as ``Sim", and verify the \ac{ddpinn}, the predictions of the first-principles simulation and \ac{ddpinn} are plotted with pose and wrench measurements, denoted as ``Meas", for a dynamic input trajectory in \figref{fig_PINN_predict}.
-The measured pressures were filtered using a second-order Butterworth filter with a cutoff frequency of \SI{10}{Hz} and then applied as input to both the physics-based model and the \ac{ddpinn}.
-The modified end-effector position $\bs{\Tilde{r}}_\ind{EE} = \bs{r}_\ind{EE}-\trans{[0,0,\ell_0]}$ is presented to enhance the visibility of deviations when visualizing all dimensions in one plot.
+The measurements are captured using the experimental setup described in \sect{sec:SCR+setup}.
+The measured pressures were filtered using a second-order Butterworth filter with a cutoff frequency of \SI{10}{Hz} to reduce high-frequency measurement noise and then applied as input to the physics-based model and \ac{ddpinn}.
+The modified end-effector position $\bs{\Tilde{r}}_\ind{EE} = \bs{r}_\ind{EE}-\trans{[0,0,\ell_0]}$ is shown to enhance the visibility of deviations when visualizing all dimensions in one plot.